loco-philippe/NTV/README.md

 The implementation of a type with a nested structure facilitates its appropriation.
 Finally, compatibility with existing JSON structures allows progressive deployment.

+# NTV uses

+Several variations and use cases of the NTV format are defined:
+- Compact, reversible and semantic pandas - JSON interface
+- comment and change management of JSON data
+- Mermaid visualization of JSON tree
+- JSON data editor

 # NTV structure

 The constructed entities (called NTV for *named typed value*) are therefore a triplet with one mandatory element (the value in JSON format) and two optional elements (name, type).